willclarktech/blog/_posts/2015-11-02-javascript-design-patterns.md

 What are design patterns?
 It's a concept that originated in architecture, emphasising the value of reusable solutions that can be applied to commonly occurring problems in design.
 In software design they're vetted by experienced programmers before being approved.
 In other words: learn design patterns if you want to code like a pro.

 I'm typing out code as I go through the examples, mostly as a learning aid but also with the aim of having a stash of copy-paste-and-customise snippets ready at hand, although I'm not sure yet how useful that will be in practice.
 You can see what I've got so far at [this Github repository].
-Note: all the code and comments are from _Learning JavaScript Design Patterns_ with only light adaptations.
+Note: all the code and comment content comes from _Learning JavaScript Design Patterns_ with only minor adaptations.

 You can buy Osmani's physical book (or an ebook) from [O'Reilly Media], but there's also a [free version of the whole thing online].